cbednarski/hostess/README.md

 ## IPv4 and IPv6

-Your hosts file _may_ contain overlapping entries where the same hostname points to both an IPv4 and IPv6 IP.
-In this case, hostess commands will apply to both entries.
-Typically you won't have this kind of overlap and the default behavior is OK.
-However, if you need to be more granular you can use `-4` or `-6` to limit operations to entries associated with that type of IP.
+It's possible for your hosts file to include overlapping entries for IPv4 and IPv6.
+This is an uncommon case so the CLI ignores this distinction.
+The hostess library includes logic that differentiates between these cases.

 ## Contributing